vacu9708/Study-records/Database/SQL vs NoSQL/readme.md

 - There are physical limits to adding hardware to a single server.
 - Failure in one part of the system can result in the entire system dying.

-# Redis
+# Why use Redis database
-Normal database stores data in secondary memory.<br>
-On the other hand, Redis, which stands for Remote Dictionary Server, is a fast, open source, key-value database whose data is stored in main memory.<br>
+- **In-Memory Data Storage**: Redis stores data in RAM instead of on disk.
+This allows Redis to deliver exceptionally fast performance.
+- **High Scalability**: Redis is designed to be highly scalable and can handle large amounts of data and concurrent connections.
+It supports replication and clustering, allowing data to be distributed across multiple Redis instances.
+This enables horizontal scaling to handle growing workloads and ensures high availability.
+- **Key-Value Data Model**: Redis follows a simple key-value data model.

-# How to maintain database persistence
+### How to achieve data persistence in Redis
 Main memory cannot maintain the data, so Redis has backup methods.<br>
 1. By default Redis regularly saves **snapshots**(Redis Backup file, RDB) of the dataset on disk.
 This has a problem that data between back points disappears.
 2. **AOF**(Append Only File) : a persistence mechanism that allows the Redis server to keep track and log every command executed on the server.